The DebConf Content team would like to call for proposals for the DebConf20 conference, which will take place online, from August 23rd to 29th, 2020.

 Regular sessions may either be 20 or 45 minutes long (including time for questions), other kinds of sessions (workshops, demos, lightning talks, …) could have different durations.
 Please choose the most suitable duration for your event and explain any special requests.

-In order to submit a talk you will need to create an account on the site.
-We suggest that Debian account holders (including DDs and DMs) to use Debian SSO when creating an account.
+In order to submit a talk, you will need to create an account on the site.
+We suggest that Debian Salsa account holders (including DDs and DMs) use their Salsa login when creating an account.
 However, this isn’t required, as you can sign up with an e-mail address and password.

 Late submissions are possible and will be considered on a case by case basis.